 The effect of using shorter road segments can be illustrated as follows: Based on the available data, a segment of asphalt currently gets a quality score between 1 and 5.
 However, there can be large differences in quality within a segment of 100m.
 Trees, for example, decrease the quality of the road underneath.
 Meanwhile transitions between types of asphalt, for instance coinciding with a bridge location or with the end of a batch of asphalt production, also have an influence.
 In a span of 100m, you can then have three different asphalt quality levels, scoring together an average of 3 (meaning no maintenance is needed), while in reality there will be parts scoring a 1 and parts scoring a 5.
 This can be overcome using shorter road segments.

-To be able to have a clear overview of all this data, RWS will develop a dashboard which will visualise the quality of all asphalt of the national highways in the Netherlands.
+To be able to have a clear overview of all this data, RWS has developed a dashboard which visualises the quality of all asphalt of the national highways in the Netherlands.
 The creation of this dashboard is part of the European project BE-GOOD which stimulates the use of open data.

 Improving the accuracy of asphalt lifetime prediction enables better maintenance planning.
 The planning is based on more aspects than asphalt quality alone, such as minimizing traffic hindrance, combining asphalt maintenance with other road maintenance, budget planning, contract details, and guarantee issues.
 At present, these other aspects sometimes dominate the maintenance planning, because the prediction of residual asphalt lifetime is of insufficient quality.
 With big data analysis a turnaround appears to be feasible.